Andrew-Raz-ACRV/snake_raven_controller/README.md

 3. In snake_raven_controller/ create the folder 'include' and paste 'Eigen' into the include folder.

 ## raven_2 main thread modifications :
-The raven_2 source code was modified to with a new control mode that allowed incremental joint updates to from the 'raven_jointmove' topic.
+The raven_2 source code was modified to have a new control mode that allowed incremental joint updates from the 'raven_jointmove' topic.
 These are the main modifications are in folder raven_2 inside subfolders /src /msg and /include

 Important modifcations in raven_2/src